bingeli1212/nitrile-preview/doc/DOC-styles.md

   a number other than zero, it specifies the length of the two arrows that will be drawn that points to the two end points given when drawing a sloped text.

++ subtitle:text

+  This option sets the text for the sub-title.
+It is to be used by an Img or Diagram bundle to set the subtitle text.